mswjs/msw/README.md

 msw.start()
 ```

-# How does this work?
+## How does this work?

-MSW uses a Service Worker that analyzes the outgoing requests and matches them against the specified mocking routes.
-Whenever a request matches a route, the handler function is executed, and the mock is being sent as a response to that request.
+The library spawns a ServiceWorker that broadcasts any outgoing request on a page to the application.
+The listener then matches the request against the schema of mocking routes, and resolves with the mocked response whenever present.